otto-torino/django-baton/README.md

 The first kind of dictionary elements will add a `table-info` class to the `tr` (rows) containing the news respecting the rule `category__id=2`

-The second kind of element instead uses some more options to customize the element selection: you can specify a css selector, and you can specify if Baton should then take one of its parents, and in such case you can give a parent selector also.
+The second kind of element instead uses some more options to customize the element selection:
+You can specify a css selector, and you can specify if Baton should then take one of its parents, and in such case you can give a parent selector also.

 In the example provided Baton will add the class `table-success`, `data-attribute` and the `title` attribute to the cell which contains the element `.span-category-id-1`.

 So these are the rules:

-- the default `selector` is `#result_list tr input[name=_selected_action][value=' + key + ']`, meaning that it can work only if the model is editable (you have the checkox inputs for selecting a row), and selects the row of the instance identified by `key`.
+- the default `selector` is `#result_list tr input[name=_selected_action][value=' + key + ']`,
+  meaning that it can work only if the model is editable (you have the checkox inputs for selecting a row), and selects the row of the instance identified by `key`.
   If you use a custom selector the dictionary `key` is unuseful.
 - the default `getParent` is `tr`.
 You can change it at you will, or set it to `False`, in such case the element to which apply the given attributes will be the one specified by `selector`.
 - Every other key different from `selector` and `getParent` will be considered an attribute and added to the element.

 ## <a name="form-tabs"></a>Form tabs